-- Involve students in the planning and implementation. - Focus on inclusivity and community building. - Involve all students in active learning. - Involve all students in discussion (see page 20 for more details). - Address school-based issues. - Take place throughout the school year, with three or more activities spread out over time (e.g., one in each season: fall, winter and spring).
+- Involve students in the planning and implementation. - Focus on inclusivity and community-building. - Involve all students in active learning. - Involve all students in discussion. - Address school-based issues focused on addressing identity, bias and/or bullying/cyberbullying. - Take place throughout the school year, with activities spread out over time (e.g., one in each season: fall, winter and spring).